c3crocks/kickstarter/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 	- The chances of a Theater act is less likely to fail in comparison to other campaign categories.
-		- From the given data, Theater is best option to launch campaigns starting from April to May.
-It would be best to avoid period between October to January.
+		- From the given data, Theater is best option to launch campaigns starting from April to May
+		- It would be best to avoid period between October to January.
 	- Among the 3 sub-categories, 'plays' remains most successfull while musical and spaces showed almost equal potential (Refer to the chart below)

 ![](https://github.com/c3crocks/kickstarter/blob/main/Additional_Images/Sub-Category_Outcome_LaunchDate.png)